Columbia Pictures Corporation

 Toronto Film Review

-This film starring Andy Samberg and Cristin Milioti sold for a record $17.5 million (and change) to Neon and Hulu when it premiered at Sundance.
-The film stars Milioti as a woman dreading attending a wedding and being drawn to Samberg, only to wake up each morning having to relive the awkward events of the day all over again.
+"Palm Springs" (2020) • This film starring Andy Samberg and Cristin Milioti sold for a then-record $17.5 million to Neon and Hulu when it premiered at Sundance.
+The sci-fi comedy stars Milioti as a woman dreading attending a wedding, only to be drawn to Samberg and get caught up in his own infinite time loop.
+"Palm Springs" explores personal trauma, depression and guilt for as many wacky set pieces and dance numbers it also has.